 UIC/IJR provides professional training to medical students, general psychiatry residents, and child and adolescent psychiatry fellows, social work and psychology externs, interns and post-doctoral fellows, nursing students, and special groups, such as pediatric residents.
 The outpatient clinic is connected with community-based services and schools.
 UIC/IJR also provides consultation services to mental health facilities throughout the state, the Department of Children and Family Services as well as the courts.
-The fully accredited child and adolescent psychiatry training program currently accepts four fellows in each year of training for a total of eight fellows.
+The fully accredited child and adolescent psychiatry training program currently accepts three fellows in each year of training for a total of six fellows.

 UIC/IJR is located within the beautiful, new West side Research building located at 1747 West Roosevelt Road on the UIC Medical Center campus.
 The Colbeth Outpatient Clinic is located on the first floor and is the site where fellows give clinical care to their patients and families.
 The general clinic, as well as all of the specialty clinics, is located within this setting.
 Classes are held in this building every other year, rotating locations with the Child and Adolescent Residency Training Program of Rush University with whom we share didactics.
 Fellows' private offices are located on the third floor with the majority of other trainees and their program directors.

 The core of the C&A psychiatry fellowship is two years of supervised clinical work with infants, children, and adolescents as well as with their families, schools and communities.
 During the first year of training, C&A fellows gain basic skills in assessment, treatment planning and in the broad range of outpatient treatment modalities.
 With supervision, fellows are consultants in multiple settings, such as pediatrics and within a consulting team to a paired public school and local mental health center.
-They also have two inpatient experiences, on site within a longer-term, DCFS-sponsored unit for adolescents and off-site with a diverse C&A patient population at Aurora Lakeshore Hospital.
+They also have two inpatient experiences, on site within a longer-term, DCFS-sponsored unit for adolescents and off-site with a diverse C&A patient population at Ingalls Hospital.
 The first year is a period of transition between the general residency and specialization.
 In the second year, child and adolescent fellows' knowledge and skills are further consolidated as they continue in both the general and specialty clinics of the outpatient clinic, assist in forensic evaluations, perform substance abuse evaluations and follow-ups, consult to a suburban special education district, further develop their knowledge of research methods and pursue an academic area of special interest.
 This year also focuses on the upcoming transition into clinical practice and/or further academic pursuits.